 Making Lake Fertő more climate resilient

-The project is implemented by the Friends of Fertő lake Association from January 2025 to April 2026.
+The project was implemented by the Friends of Fertő lake Association from January 2025 to April 2026.

 The shores of Lake Fertő are lined with reeds.
 After the Danube Delta on the Black Sea, the reed bed of Lake Fertő is the second largest continuous reed area in Europe. © Andrea Kondor